Erik Buell Racing: AX

 Another street model was hinted on the Erik Buell Racing Website and mentioned in several articles.
 This model is signified by only two letters, AX.
 According to early magazine articles, this would have been an adventure version, based on the same platform as the 1190RX and 1190SX.
 A later article stated that the AX would not be based on the 1190, but would be a completely new motorcycle.

 Other Models

 In an interview with the editor of Cycle World magazine shortly after EBR entered receivership in April 2015, Erik Buell stated: "We've been working on the mainstream stuff.
 I can't talk about what was coming, but I will say some of it is much different than anybody would have expected.
 Stuff that is 18 months away from full-volume production that people would go "Holy s—t!
 EBR did that?!"
 It was all much higher volume and lower price."

 Racing

 AMA Superbike

 Erik Buell Racing has competed in the AMA Superbike Championship since 2011, initially using the 1190RR and then the 1190RS.
 EBR riders achieved several podium finishes.
-Riders have included Geoff May, Danny Eslick, Cory West, Larry Pegram, Mike Baldwin, Travis Peartree and Aaron Yates.
+Riders have included Geoff May, Danny Eslick, Cory West, Larry Pegram, Mark White, Tony Agate, Mike Baldwin, Travis Peartree and Aaron Yates.